jselfridge/Libraries/README.md

 under development.
 It implements a variety of linear algebra functions in the C language so it is particularly applicable to embedded systems architecture.

+The Debug directory contains code to test the various libraries while they are under development.